Private jets soar past global pandemic, oil price woes

 Pascal Fabre, aviation expert with the Alix Partners consultancy, said the sector was not very sensitive to rising oil prices.

-When you buy a plane “for several tens of millions of dollars,” he told AFP, “the fuel bill is not an issue.”
+When you buy a plane “for several tens of millions of dollars,” he told AFP, “the fuel bill is not an issue.”—AFP

 Comments